Places to visit in 2020? Indiana makes the list

-INDIANA DUNES NATIONAL LAKESHORE (Inside INdiana Business) – The editors at the travel guide Frommer’s says Indiana is one the Best Places to Go in 2020.
-The publication, known for its globe-trotting travel tips to exotic ports-of-call, says it will place only 20 spots around the globe on their list and the Hoosier State is one of them.
+INDIANA DUNES NATIONAL LAKESHORE, Ind.
+(Inside INdiana Business) – The editors at the travel guide Frommer’s says Indiana is one the Best Places to Go in 2020.
+The publication, known for its globe-trotting travel tips to exotic ports-of-call, said it will place only 20 spots around the globe on their list and the Hoosier State is one of them.

 Writers and contributors looked for less-trampled places to go in 2020 that still offer adventure, food, culture and scenery worth spending the family vacation budget on.